recording & results

 As the at-sea pelagic seabird sightings data grows over the coming years, and resulting patterns are better defined, we are planning to publish a series of scientific papers of the findings around the various aspects of the seabird research that we are studying.
 These will become available as they are published.

-We also add all the seabird sightings onto eBird.
+We also add the seabird sightings onto eBird.

 Availability of the data